plrguez/fuse-od-source/Platform/readme.txt

 ### Hotkey combinations ###
 ---------------------------

-For use hotkey combos it they must be enabled in Menu -> Options -> General.
+For use hotkey combos it they must be enabled in 'Menu -> Options -> General GCW0'.

 If `L1` and `R1` buttons are not mapped to Joystick or Keyboard it will be used to start the hotkey combinations.